 But Enki, ever the crafty one, told his ancestors of a powerful warrior who would face Tiamat and her army.
 When they ordered Enki to bring this warrior before them, he introduced the family to his most powerful son, Marduk, who promised to defeat Tiamat in exchange for rule over them all.

 Facing annihilation, none of the Anunnaki quibbled about this, and thus Marduk rode into battle against Tiamat.
 Doing so on a chariot pulled by four mad creatures, and armed with weapons mundane and fantastic, Marduk at last called out his great-great-great-grandmother.

-Defeating her legion of eleven different monsters, and then demolishing Qingu in single combat despite his possession of the Tablet of Destinies, Marduk finally came face to face with the immense Tiamat.
+Defeating her legion of monsters, and then demolishing Qingu in single combat despite his possession of the Tablet of Destinies, Marduk finally came face to face with the immense Tiamat.
 Taunting her, he tricked Tiamat into opening her mouth, as if to swallow him whole.

 Forcing her mouth agape with powerful winds donated by his fellow gods, Marduk then pierced Tiamat's heart with an arrow fired down her throat, slaying her at once.
 He then ripped her body apart, using various pieces of his massive ancestor to reshape Mesopotamia more to his liking.

 But that was not the end of Tiamat, for such power is not so easily dispersed.
 Even Marduk could not completely destroy Tiamat, for her very nature is that of the sea's embodiment, instead of an ordinary personality such as that possessed by you or I, much less other deities.